 When selecting which references to list on your resume, it is important to pick individuals who are well-acquainted with you.
 Ensure that they can confirm your capabilities and accomplishments.

-Here's how different people can serve as your references for a job:
+How different people can serve as your references for a job:

 - Managers.
-Former or current supervisors are excellent references because they can vouch for your work ethic, performance, and success in a professional setting.
+Former or current coaches are excellent references because they can vouch for your work ethic, performance, and success in a professional setting.
 Your previous employer is an ideal reference as they can speak to your job performance and skills.

 - Colleagues.
 If you had great working relationships with your teammates, they could shed light on how you handle yourself in the workplace.
 A former colleague can provide insight into how you work in a team, as well as your ability to collaborate with others.